suobset/skushagra/docs/finechive/contents.md

 # Table of Contents

-Since this is a wiki inside of a wiki, I felt that it would be a nice to maintain a table of centents, such that everything can be organized into relevant subheadings.
+Since this is a wiki inside of a wiki, I felt that it would be a nice to maintain a table of contents, such that everything can be organized into relevant subheadings.

 ## Meta